rehierl/abstract-properties/14-x-types-of-scopes/14-0-pre-order-traces/1-1-ex-of-suborders-1.md

 <!-- ======================================================================= -->
-# examples of embedded suborders
+# examples of suborders

-The following will provide examples of notable embedded suborders.
+The following will provide general examples of notable suborders.

 Note that not every suborder is an actual subgraph to the cover relation of a super-order.
-In contrary to that, and in the context of this discussion, every subgraph corresponds with an actual suborder.
+In contrary to that, and in the context of this discussion, each subgraph (e.g. induced subtrees) corresponds with an actual suborder.

 Note that the following examples will in general describe the default case, while ignoring special edge cases which have the potential to render those